dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/setup-cloud/review.md

 * `Run SQL` will compile and run your query against the data warehouse as a simple query.
 The results will be displayed in the Info Windows in Results.

 **Command Line**
-* This is where dbt specific commands (e.g. `dbt run`, `dbt test`) are executed.
+* This is where you can run specific dbt commands are executed (e.g. `dbt run`, `dbt test`).
 * This will pop up to show the results as they are processed.
-Logs can also be viewed here
+Logs can also be viewed here.

 **Info Window**
 * This window will show results when choosing Compile SQL and Run SQL.